 The key to successful chroma-keying is having a consistent background – that means uniform colour, with uniform lighting.
 Use diffusers at the sides and front to remove shadows and make sure your subject is well lit.
 My office lighting in the demos below are pretty atrocious – you can see shadows when I move my arms, for instance. .

-Filming with a good camera is also going to help, but there’s no reason you can’t record your green screen video on an iPhone, really (in fact, there’s an app for that, but don’t expect decent results).
+Filming with a good camera is also going to help, but there’s no reason you can’t record your green screen video on an iPhone, really (in fact, there’s an app for that [No Longer Available], but don’t expect decent results).

 For the demonstration today, I’m using a bit of stock footage from Vimeo user Phil Fried, with my own green screen footage overlaid on top.